Michael II: Campaigns against the Arabs

-In 824, Michael sent a fleet to raid the Syrian coast and sack Sozopetra.
-Caliph al-Ma'mun mounted a combined land and naval raid in 825, but it did not cause much long-term damage and Michael did not retaliate, leaving the eastern frontier in a hostile stalemate.
+In 824, Michael sent a fleet to raid the Syrian coast, while personally leading an army to sack Sozopetra.
+Caliph al-Ma'mun mounted a combined land and naval raid in 825 in response to this affront.
+While the Abbasid fleet scored some success in extorting a ransom from the garrison of attaleia after blockading it, the armies invading by land suffered defeats at the hands of Byzantine forces (possibly led by Michael II in person).
+Ultimately neither side secured a decisive victory leaving the eastern frontier in a hostile stalemate.

 Michael inherited a seriously weakened military and was unable to prevent the conquest of Crete in 826 by 10,000 Arab pirates from al-Andalus (who had 40 ships), or to recover the island with an expedition.
 The pirates had been exiled by the Umayyad emir of al-Andalus and captured Alexandria in 825 but were driven out.
 Crete was only recovered in 961, and until then remained a base for raiding parties into the Aegean and eastern Mediterranean.
 In 828, the Cibyrrhaeot navy and army achieved some successes, but was destroyed in a surprise attack and the stratēgos of the theme was killed.
 However in 829, the imperial fleet succeeded in driving the pirates out of the Cyclades.

 Andalusian pirates land on the island of Crete and swiftly conquer it.

 Sicily lacked both a dominant political and culture centre, like Ravenna, Rome or Naples, and an autonomous local military elite, so its population were either divided or reacted passively during the crises of the 820s.
 Discontent began with the revolt of Thomas the Slav, and developed with Michael's attempt to raise taxation in 826.
 An anti-imperial faction arose, led by the tourmarchēs of Sicily, Euphemios, who had led successful raids in North Africa.
 In 827, the stratēgos Constantine tried to arrest him, although his motive was unclear.
 It was likely in response to Euphemios' disloyalty, but later legends report that he wanted to punish Euphemios for abducting his niece from a nunnery and forcing her into marriage.
 In any event, word of Constantine's intention reached Euphemios when he was raiding on the North African shore, and caused him to initiate a rebellion, seizing Syracuse, proclaiming himself emperor and then killing the stratēgos Constantine after defeating him at Catania.
 Some of Euphemios' supporters deserted him for the imperial government, and he was defeated by another garrison commander, which forced him to flee to the Aghlabid emir, Ziyadat Allah I of Ifriqiya, who recognised his title and gave him a fleet.
 In June 827, a predominantly Arab force landed on the west of the island at Mazara, beginning an invasion.
 The Byzantines fared poorly at first, retaining control only of a few strongholds and Syracuse.
 With the death of Euphemios and the arrival of a new stratēgos in 829 came a series of successes which secured imperial authority by the end of Michael's reign.